 The following Valentine’s Day, Feb.
-14, 2012, the Jenny Layne Bakery opened its doors in the Robertson’s Creek Plaza on Long Prairie Road.
+14, 2012, the Jenny Layne Bakery opened its doors in the Robertson’s Creek Plaza on Long Prairie Road in Flower Mound.
 Over the next five years, Murdoch’s hard work earned numerous “Best Bakery” designations in area publications and the staff grew to five.

 “When I was at Aunt Norie’s, I’d become fascinated in using the medium of icing to sculpt designs for cakes and other materials to make ‘edible art,’” she said.
 “We’re the only commercial bakery in the area to create custom-designed ‘edible art.’”

 Given her credentials and the success of Jenny Layne Bakery, the challenge of designing a five-foot-long “chopper” cake was a creative treat—no pun intended.

 After seeing her sample “chopper” cake parts—the “leather” seat, chocolate handlebar grips and a psychedelic-style hand-painted gas tank—Fairless chose Fallis to make the 20th Anniversary cake; and, the winner of the “Cake Hunters” episode.

 “The filming was done in October and it took five days to make the five-foot bike,” said Fallis.
 “We closed the store and my assistant, Antonio, and I worked for about 80-hours on it.
 I’d be in the bakery from 8 a.m. to 1 a.m. the next morning.
 Toward the end, the staff was working around the clock.